Brandon King (linebacker): 2016–2020

-2017

 On April 12, 2017, King signed his exclusive rights free agent tender to remain with the Patriots.
 He made the Patriots' 53-man roster after establishing himself as a core special teamer in his previous two years with the team.

-On October 29, 2017, King forced his first career safety while defending a punt return when he tackled Travis Benjamin in the endzone during the Patriots' 21-13 victory over the Los Angeles Chargers.

-The Patriots would reach Super Bowl LII, but lost 41-33 to the Philadelphia Eagles with King recording 1 tackle.
+On October 29, 2017, King forced his first career safety while defending a punt return when he tackled Travis Benjamin in the endzone during the Patriots' 21–13 victory over the Los Angeles Chargers.
+The Patriots reached Super Bowl LII, but lost 41–33 to the Philadelphia Eagles with King recording 1 tackle.

-2018

 On March 8, 2018, King signed a two-year contract extension with the Patriots for $2.6 million.
-King helped the Patriots reach Super Bowl LIII, which they ended up winning against the Los Angeles Rams by a score of 13-3 on February 3, 2019.
+King helped the Patriots reach Super Bowl LIII, which they ended up winning against the Los Angeles Rams by a score of 13–3 on February 3, 2019.

-2019

 On May 17, 2019, King signed a two-year contract extension with the Patriots through the 2021 season.
 He was placed on injured reserve on August 25, 2019 with a torn quad.

-2020

 King was placed on the active/physically unable to perform list (PUP) at the start of training camp on August 2, 2020.
 He was moved to the reserve/PUP list on August 11.